Westport Property - Dundee

 According to recent studies, a significant number of landlords in the UK manage their properties themselves without fully understanding the legal requirements.
 In fact, it’s estimated that hundreds of thousands of rental properties haven’t undergone essential checks, such as gas safety inspections, within the last 12 months.
 This puts landlords at risk of fines up to £20,000 or even legal prosecution.

 To avoid these costly mistakes, it’s crucial for landlords—whether seasoned or first-timers—to conduct regular property inspections.
 These inspections help ensure your property meets safety regulations, is well-maintained, and allows you to address any issues before they escalate.
-In this guide, we’ll walk you through the top 10 essential items every landlord should include in their inspection checklist, helping you stay compliant and safeguard your investment.
+In this guide, we’ll walk you through the top 10 essential items every landlord should include in their landlord inspection checklist, helping you stay compliant and safeguard your investment.

 Using a landlord checklist for renting a house in the UK offers several benefits: